thosgood/this-weeks-finds/markdown/201-250/week235.md

 > [quant-ph/0001108](http://arxiv.org/abs/quant-ph/0001108).
 >
 > The fractional quantum Hall effect is supposedly described by
 > Chern-Simons theory, so this is relevant.
-I don\'t know anything about
+I don't know anything about
-> the \"ν = 12/5 state\" of the fractional quantum Hall effect, but the
+> the "ν = 12/5 state" of the fractional quantum Hall effect, but the
 > folks at Project Q *do* want to use the fractional quantum Hall effect
 > for quantum computation, and some people are looking for nonabelian
 > anyons in the ν = 5/2 state: